 For Root & Branch Linda and Wai Kit invited a number of artists who use trees or wood in some way in their work to contribute an A6 postcard artwork.
 In return Linda and Wai Kit have each hand-made a series of original A6 postcards one of which which they have sent to each of the participating artists.
 The artists appreciate there is an act of generosity involved from all participants and have reciprocated by sending an artwork and offering their time and resources to organise the project.
 To Linda and Wai Kit the act of generosity is also important element.
 The resulting works are shown below and formed the basis of an online exchange and exhibition, and a physical exhibition which was on show at Karin Weber Gallery, Central Hong Kong from 13 November to 18 December 2021 and subsequently until April 25th in Taiwan at 這不是咖啡店 No. 1, Alley 8, Lane 96, Chongxue Road, East District, Tainan City, 701, Taiwan. .

-The exhibition was on show at Mission Gallery, Swansea from July 2nd – August 13th and is currently in transit to Germany where it will be shown in a deconsecrated church in a show organised by participating artist, Herbert Hundrich.
+The exhibition was on show at Mission Gallery, Swansea from July 2nd – August 13th and is currently in transit to Germany where it is being shown in a deconsecrated church in a show organised by participating artist, Herbert Hundrich.

 The Exhibition at Mission Gallery, Swansea 2022